-Time and Date Thursday, June 1, 2023 at 8:00 a.m.
+Thursday, June 6, 2024 at 8:00 a.m.
 Pacific Time.
-Place The Annual Meeting will be a completely virtual meeting of stockholders, to be conducted via live webcast.
+The Annual Meeting will be a completely virtual meeting of stockholders, to be conducted via live webcast.
 You will be able to attend the Annual Meeting virtually, submit questions and vote online during the meeting by visiting www.proxydocs.com/RXST.
-Items of Business To elect three Class II directors, William J. Link, Ph.D., Robert Warner and Shweta Singh Maniar, to serve until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified.
-To amend the Company's certificate of incorporation to reflect new Delaware law provisions regarding officer exculpation. • To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+To elect three Class III directors, Julie B. Andrews, Robert J. Palmisano and Tamara R. Fountain, M.D., to serve until the 2027 annual meeting of stockholders or until their successors are duly elected and qualified.
+To approve, on an advisory basis, the compensation of the named executive officers identified in the 2023 Summary Compensation Table in the "Executive Compensation" section of the proxy statement (the "Say-on-Pay Vote").
+To approve, on an advisory (non-binding) basis, the frequency of future Say-on-Pay Votes.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
-Record Date April 10, 2023 (the "Record Date").
+April 8, 2024 (the "Record Date").
 Only stockholders of record at the close of business on the Record Date are entitled to receive notice of, and to vote at, the Annual Meeting.